 Some places in Bali won’t allow pick-up via Go-Jek, especially at the popular tourist attractions.
 What we do is get a taxi to somewhere nearby that Go-Jek can pick us up from and then get Go-Jek for the rest of the way.
 It was much cheaper doing it this way than getting a taxi the whole way!

 Most rentals don’t have a washing machine or dryer especially if you book on Airbnb.
-You could hand wash your own laundry and hang it to dry outside however it’s so affordable and convenient to get laundry done.
+You could hand wash your laundry and hang it to dry outside however it’s so affordable and convenient to get laundry done for you.

 It costs around $2 to get our laundry washed, dried and ironed.
 They usually charge by the kilo but occasionally they do charge per piece of clothing.

 Laundry is generally ready within 2 days.
-You can pay for express laundry if you prefer and it only costs a little extra.
+You can pay for express laundry if need be and it only costs a little extra.

 Just make sure you find a place that has good reviews on wifi.
 Most places in the main touristy areas will be fine.

-As you are probably aware drinking tap water in Bali can make you sick.
-If water is not included in your rental then the cheapest way to purchase water is to buy 19L water jugs for about $2.50 – $3.00.
+Drinking tap water in Bali can make you sick.
+If water is not included in your rental then the most affordable way to purchase water is to buy 19L water jugs for about $2.50 – $3.00.
 Buying 19L water jugs also reduces plastic consumption which helps the environment!

 Hotels, restaurants, and large businesses will usually have card machines but it’s good to check in advance.